 Another major killer of children in the region is diarrhoea.
 Zinc, when used with oral rehydration salts to treat diarrhoea, not only helps children get better faster, it can even save their lives.

-The Zinc Alliance for Child Health (ZACH), a partnership between MI, the Government of Canada and Teck to scale up the use of zinc and oral rehydration salts (ORS) to treat diarrhoea, has two programs in the Sahel – Senegal and Burkina Faso.
+The Zinc Alliance for Child Health (ZACH), a partnership between NI, the Government of Canada and Teck to scale up the use of zinc and oral rehydration salts (ORS) to treat diarrhoea, has two programs in the Sahel – Senegal and Burkina Faso.

 This public-private-civil society alliance, is committed to reducing child mortality by accelerating the use of zinc supplements and ORS to treat diarrhoea, one of the most common killers of children in Sahel countries.

 In Senegal, health workers in public, private and community sectors, including home-care providers at the village-level (DS-Doms), are expanding the use of zinc and ORS across the country.
 Since 2013, due to the government’s resolve and partner support, this treatment is free for children under the age of five.